Ezaldeen99/material_dialogs/README.md

 <a name="icons_buttons"></a>
-#### iii.
+## iii.
 Icons buttons

-The plugin provide you some widget to help you create icon buttons easily
+The plugin provide you some out of the box customized buttons to help you creating your dialog.
-# IconsOutlineButton
+#### IconsOutlineButton

 This widget helps you create an outline button easily